EddyLuo1232/EddyLuo1232.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year undergraduate student at Ohio State University with a strong research focus in Computer Vision, Vision-language Models, and Multimodalities.
-My academic journey includes active participation in North Carolina State University's GEARS research projects(https://gti.ncsu.edu/gears/), where I delved into data mining and applied machine learning and deep learning algorithms.
+My academic journey includes active participation in North Carolina State University's [GEARS research](https://gti.ncsu.edu/gears/), where I delved into data mining and applied machine learning and deep learning algorithms.
 Additionally, Before transferring to OSU, I had research experience at the Computer Vision Laboratory of Xi'an Jiaotong-Liverpool University, further refining my expertise in the field.

 I currently Have a research internship at [Prof.Chaowei Xiao](https://xiaocw11.github.io/)'s Lab.